Emerging-market ETFs in U.S. raked in money before central bank guidance

-NEW YORK, Oct 23 (Reuters) - Investors pumped hundreds of millions in new dollars into U.S.-listed exchange-traded funds tracking emerging markets ahead of news suggesting central bankers will keep monetary policy loose to stimulate global economic growth.
+NEW YORK (Reuters) - Investors pumped hundreds of millions in new dollars into U.S.-listed exchange-traded funds tracking emerging markets ahead of news suggesting central bankers will keep monetary policy loose to stimulate global economic growth.

 Fund companies recorded $710 million in net emerging-market fund inflows on Thursday alone, according to FactSet Research Systems Inc, with one such product posting its largest single-day haul ever.